 ECC uses social media (i.e., Twitter, Facebook, etc.) as an official tool to enhance communication with potential students and the public at large.
 Social media is a low-cost, high-impact mechanism to promote and advance the College's brand.
 However, it is important to note that there is no such thing as a private site or privacy when using social media.
+More information can be found on ECC's website.

-The following guidelines are intended to protect both the faculty-and the College's-best interest.
+The following guidelines are intended to protect both the faculty and the College's best interest.
 Please take note of current guidelines and policies that relate to social media: